Insured-Retirement-Institute/.github/profile/readme.md

 ## Reporting security issues and bugs, and code of conduct

 Security issues and bugs should be reported directly to Katherine Dease kdease@irionline.org.
 Issues and bugs can be reported directly within the issues tab of each repository.
 See [style guide](https://github.com/Insured-Retirement-Institute/Style-Guide) for technical governance of standards, data dictionary, and the [code of conduct](https://github.com/Insured-Retirement-Institute/Style-Guide/blob/main/CODE_OF_CONDUCT.md).
 Change requests should follow the standards governance workflow outlined on the [main page](https://github.com/Insured-Retirement-Institute).

+## Versioning

+Versioning will follow the format major.minor.patch.
+Link to list of firm's and the versions they support.

 ## Archive
 - [Hackathon Logistics](https://github.com/Insured-Retirement-Institute/Hackathon)